 List of Skills Per Level

-This year kids trying out as flyers will be the only athletes that will stunt the day of tryouts.
-We will rank each flyer based off the highest level of team they are eligible for.
-This means if I have 8 flyers trying for 5 flying spots on a level 2 team we will place the best 5 flyers on level 2 and the rest on level 1.
-Flyers will be ranked based off of flexibility, confidence, performance, how they attack the stunt, and their ability to maintain a good flyer line.
+We will rank each flyer based on the highest level of team they are eligible for.
+This means if I have 8 flyers trying out for 5 flying spots on a level 2 team, we will place the best 5 flyers on level 2 and the rest on level 1.
+Flyers will be ranked based on flexibility, confidence, performance, how they attack the stunt, and their ability to maintain a good flyer line.

 What Levels Will MGA Have?

 MGA never promises which levels we will have until we place our teams.
-Over our 23 years of experience, we have found that MGA is more successful when we set our teams’ level based off the athletes true level, instead of having teams that are certain levels and trying to make our athletes fit that level.
-(Last year MGA had level 1-4, but we have fielded all level teams throughout our 23 years)
+Over our 24 years of experience, we have found that MGA is more successful when we set our teams’ level based on the athletes true level, instead of having teams that are certain levels and trying to make our athletes fit that level.
+(Last year MGA had level 1-4, but we have fielded all level teams throughout our 24 years)